amarynn/TicTacToe/README.md

 - While mid-game, if you click and hold, then drag your cursor over a different playing box instead of just clicking, parts of the playing field disappears

 ## :notebook: Lessons learnt
-- Instead of trying to remove a class from an object to fix it running when its not supposed to, I learned to instead find a way to make it not run
+- Instead of trying to remove a class from an object to fix it running when its not supposed to, I learned to instead find a way to make its run condition false

 ## :white_check_mark: Future Features
 - Background Music